Reasons Why Your Award May Be Adjusted

 - Less than half-time = 1-5 credits

-Before your make a change to the number of credit hours you are enrolled in, please contact our office.
+Before you make a change to the number of credit hours you are enrolled in, please contact our office.
 A change in credit hours can affect your financial aid award even after you have accepted the award.
 This will also make sure your financial aid is properly disbursed.
 It is your responsibility to notify us of any changes in the number of credit hours you are taking.

 If you are reported as not attending, we cannot include the course credit hours in your financial aid award.
 The reduced number of credits may reduce the amount of financial aid you are eligible to receive.
+As instructors report your attendance, you will see your award being adjusted.

 Please contact our office if you have a special circumstance come up during the semester.
 A special circumstance may include involuntary loss of employment, high medical expenses, or other things that impact your financial situation.